Heading to Northern Ireland to see Game of Thrones Filming Locations

 Winterfell is portrayed at the very beginning of the series and shows the House of Stark.
 Aside from Discover Northern Ireland, another tour group has expanded on this tour of the castle.
 Clear Sky Adventures is located adjacent to Castle Ward and offers special archery tours that fans may recognize as the exact training grounds where Bran Stark is guided by his brother Jon Snow to become a better archer.

-“We are called to set by raven.”–Peter Dinklage as Tyrion Lannister
+“We are called to set by a raven.”–Peter Dinklage as Tyrion Lannister

 Both the book and the show start off with two noble families vying for control of the Iron Throne of the Seven Kingdoms of Westeros.
-This fictional region along with its castles, characters, events and plot elements largely derive from Medieval European history.
+This fictional region along with its castles, characters, events, and plot elements largely derives from Medieval European history.

 From history books to cinema

 To re-emphasize the importance of authentic European medieval imagery for the show, I should take the time to encompass not only the plot but the inspiration of this grand work of fiction.

 The Game of Thrones series started by George R. R. Martin (no relation to fellow epic medieval writer J. R. R. Tolkien despite similar initials).
 Martin is an American Sci-fi author and screenwriter and has been writing for a number of decades.
 He wrote a series of novels (still in the works as we speak) titled A Song of Ice and Fire, the first installment was labeled A Game of Thrones.
 He was inspired by the War of the Roses, Ivanhoe, and The Accursed Kings.